tahahasan360/credit-card-checker/README.md

 takes a polyalphabetic key as a command-line argument and prompts the user to input the plaintext.
 Encrypts using the Vigenere cipher and outputs the ciphertext.
 Rejects non-alphabetic keys.

 #substitution.c
 takes a 26-character polyalphabetic key (rejects if any characters repeated or characters not alphabetic) and prompts the user to input the plaintext.
-Encrypts using the substitution cipher and outputs the plaintext.
+Encrypts using the substitution cipher and outputs the ciphertext.